Cholesterol. It’s that buzz word we hear about from our doctors that can have a major role in our overall health.

 If you have high LDL cholesterol combined with risk factors such as diabetes or a history of heart disease, the guidelines offer specific treatment recommendations.
 This includes a potential change in treatment – the addition of newer drugs – for those at highest risk.

-For American Heart Month in February, discuss your risk factors and, if needed, a treatment plan, with your doctor.
+Consider discussing your risk factors and, if needed, a treatment plan, with your doctor.
 It’s never too late – or too early – to embrace a heart-healthy lifestyle, lowering cholesterol along with your risk of heart disease.